hemsaiavinash/hackerearth-practice/README.md

-**_I Have decided to make this repository so that I can store my code even though I erase my hard-drive._**
+**_I have decided to make this repository so that I can store my code even though I erase my hard-drive._**

 ## Welcome to GitHub Pages